code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

+# BUG 3
-# 3. swapTokensForExactTokens does not reimburse leftovers
+`swapTokensForExactTokens` does not reimburse leftovers
 ## Summary
 Uniswap and Sushiswap modules do not reimburse the difference of amountInMax and the actual amount used to the sender when swapTokensForExactTokens is used.
 ## Risk Rating